beatnafe/Simple-Chatbox/README.md

 Simple Application to show the ability of using sockets and threading

-This is a chatbox application in which several users can chat with each other Application is running on a local host
+This is a chatbox application in which several users can chat with each other.
+Application is running on a local host.
-TKinter was used to for the GUI
+TKinter was used for the GUI.

 How to use the application: